-A multiple of a whole number is the product of that whole number and another whole number.
-When someone says that a number is a multiple of another number, it means that the other number can be multiplied by an integer to form the first number; 4 is a multiple of 2 because 2 × 2 = 4, but 4 is not a multiple of 3 because 3 cannot be multiplied by an integer to get a result of 4 (3 × 1.33 = 4).
+A multiple of a number is the product of that number and an integer.
+The number itself does not need to be an integer, it can be any number, but in order for the result to be considered a multiple of the number, it needs to be multiplied by an integer; 4 is a multiple of 2 because 2 × 2 = 4, but 4 is not a multiple of 3 because 3 cannot be multiplied by an integer to get a result of 4 (3 × 1.33 = 4).

 |Multiples of 4 include 0, 4, 8, 12,...|